craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 Bow, Crossbow, and Rifle Weapons are inherently Medium or Large.

 #### Range
 This is the mechanical Range of the weapon.
 The first value indicated is the Normal Range.
 The second value indicated is the Maximum Range.

+When you make an Attack at a target beyond your Normal Range, you make the Attack with Disadvantage.

-You cannot
+You cannot make Attacks at targets beyond your Maximum Range.

 #### Weapon Ability
 This is the Ability Score relevant to hitting and dealing damage with this weapon - either Strength or Dexterity.
 No other Ability Scores are relevant in this regard.